For any questions,

 please contact us at

-The surface finish of products manufactured with Powder Metallurgy (PM) technologies are different then products made with traditional methods like CNC machining.
+The surface finish of products manufactured with Powder Metallurgy (PM) technologies are different then products made with traditional methods.

 After sintering, the spherical powder particles are still somewhat present as can be seen in this image.